 If we were meeting in your office or mine, you would likely have questions for me.
 Below are what some of those questions might be:

-I have worked for private individuals who have books as well as shorter pieces like essays and special reports.
-B2B clients have been in maritime services and industrial products.
-My focus has shifted to an emphasis on helping individuals, solo professionals, and small businesses.
+In the last five years, I have been working as an editor for many private individuals who have books as well as shorter pieces like essays and special reports.
+Past B2B clients have been in maritime services and industrial products.
+My present focus is on editing content pieces and fiction projects.

 What are your qualifications and what kind of experience do you have?

-Do you have up-to-date training in meeting the copywriting needs of businesses today?
+Do you have up-to-date training in meeting the copyediting needs of businesses today?

-My copywriting skills are kept current through engagement with American Writers & Artists, Inc., the industry leader in copywriter training.
+My editing and writing skills are kept current through engagement with American Writers & Artists Institute, the industry leader in such training.
 I am an AWAI Circle of Success member.

 Do you have samples you could show me?